laxdronum/QMX-Plus-Battery-and-Audio-Board-Rev.2/ASSEMBLY.md

 ![Step 6.1 Photo](https://github.com/laxdronum/QMX-Plus-Battery-and-Audio-Board-Rev.2/blob/main/Images/Assembly/Step%206.1.jpg)

-### **Step 6.2 – Cutting the Pad**
+### **Step 6.2 – Cutting the Pad and Soldering the 9V Pad**

 You can cut the pad with an X-Acto knife.
 You need to go a little bit deep to sever the copper trace.
 Test it with a multimeter after cutting.
+After cutting, you must short the 9V pad with solder behind the converter.

 ![Step 6.2 Photo](https://github.com/laxdronum/QMX-Plus-Battery-and-Audio-Board-Rev.2/blob/main/Images/Assembly/Step%206.2.jpg)